AdamsGeeky/FirebaseWebMentorship/README.md

 - **Advanced Firebase Features:** Delve into Firebase's advanced features like Cloud Functions, Cloud Storage, and Cloud Messaging.

-- **Testing and Debugging:** Learn best practices for testing and debugging web applications, including unit testing, integration testing, and end-to-end testing.

 - **Deployment Strategies:** Master the art of deploying web applications to production, with insights into continuous integration and continuous delivery (CI/CD).

 ### Course Flexibility